-If a meeting is absolutely necessary, make sure you begin at the scheduled time.
-Even 6-7 minutes lost can drastically affect productivity.
+Even a few minutes lost affects productivity.
 If individuals arrive late, don’t stop to revisit everything that has already been discussed.
 If they need to be caught up, an individual can provide that information outside of meeting time.
-By starting on time, you’re reminding people that every person’s time is valuable and should be respected.

 3. Have an objective and an agenda.

 If a meeting must happen, it’s probably because you need to reach a specific end goal.
 Be sure that goal is clearly stated prior to the meeting.
 When individuals know what is expected from a gathering, they’re more likely to hone in on the conversation that is most necessary.